antmicro/symbiflow-examples/README.md

 The Linux images for the `linux_litex` example can be build following the [linux on litex vexriscv](https://github.com/litex-hub/linux-on-litex-vexriscv) instructions.
 The `linux_litex` example is already provided with working Linux images.

-To build the examples, run following commands:
+To build the examples, run the following commands:

 ```bash
 export INSTALL_DIR=/opt/symbiflow/xc7